 One of the simplest fixes for a shaking washing machine is to pay close attention to how you load the clothes.
 If all of the weight is on one side of the drum in a top-loading washing machine, it will become unbalanced, causing the washing machine to shake.
 This isn’t as big of an issue in front-loading machines.
 However, those washers typically have a faster spin cycle, so a small vibration problem can seem bigger than it actually is.

-You might like: Signs It’s Time to Service Your Washing Machine and Dryer
+You might like: How To Clean And Sanitize Your Washing Machine And Dryer

 Check That The Washing Machine And Floor Are Level